BelkacemYerfa/spotify-audio-player-sync/README.md

-# Audio Reader Web App
+# Audio Player Web App

-This repository contains a simple web application called "Audio Reader" that allows users to upload and listen to audio files.
-The application is built using React and utilizes the useState hook for managing state, instead of a state management library.
+This repository contains a simple web application called "Audio Player" that allows users to listen to audio files.
+The application is built using React and utilizes context Api to manae all the states.

 ## Features